BobbyW08/BECA/readme.md

 # BECA - Badass Expert Coding Agent 🤖

-BECA is a self-improving AI coding assistant powered by LangChain and Ollama, running on cloud GPU with autonomous learning capabilities.
+BECA is a self-improving AI coding assistant powered by LangChain and Ollama, running on cloud GPU with autonomous learning capabilities and a modern React frontend.

 ## Quick Start